-How are Dividends Taxed to Shareholders and Business Owners?
+How are Dividends Taxed and Reported to the IRS?

 Companies paying dividends must provide shareholders receiving those dividends a report showing the amount of the dividends paid to that shareholder for the year.
 The report is made, on payments over $10 for the year, to recipients on Form 1099-DIV.

 You should receive a 2019 1099-DIV form for dividends you received in 2019, NOT the 2020 1099-DIV.

 Form 1099-DIV is for dividends and other distributions.
 In addition to the general information about payer and payee, the boxes applicable to dividends are:

 - Box 2a is Total Capital Gain Distribution.
 This is the total long-term taxable capital gains from boxes 2b, 2c, and 2d.

 - Box 4 is Federal Income Tax Withhold.
 Federal income tax isn't usually withheld from dividends.
 The exception is backup withholding for garnishments and other required withholding.